fccview/cronmaster/README.md

     environment:
       - NODE_ENV=production
       - DOCKER=true

-      # Legacy used to be NEXT_PUBLIC_HOST_PROJECT_DIR, this was causing issues on runtime.
+      # --- MAP HOST PROJECT DIRECTORY, THIS IS MANDATORY FOR SCRIPTS TO WORK
       - HOST_PROJECT_DIR=/path/to/cronmaster/directory
       - NEXT_PUBLIC_CLOCK_UPDATE_INTERVAL=30000

-      # If docker struggles to find your crontab user, update this variable with it.
+      # --- PASSWORD PROTECTION
+      # Uncomment to enable password protection (replace "password" with your own)
+      #- AUTH_PASSWORD=password

+      # --- CRONTAB USERS
+      # This is used to read the crontabs for the specific user.
-      # Obviously replace fccview with your user - find it with: ls -asl /var/spool/cron/crontabs/
+      # replace fccview with your user - find it with: ls -asl /var/spool/cron/crontabs/
       # For multiple users, use comma-separated values: HOST_CRONTAB_USER=fccview,root,user1,user2
       # - HOST_CRONTAB_USER=fccview
     volumes:
+      # --- MOUNT DOCKER SOCKET
       # Mount Docker socket to execute commands on host
       - /var/run/docker.sock:/var/run/docker.sock

+      # --- MOUNT DATA
       # These are needed if you want to keep your data on the host machine and not wihin the docker volume.
       # DO NOT change the location of ./scripts as all cronjobs that use custom scripts created via the app
       # will target this folder (thanks to the HOST_PROJECT_DIR variable set above)